totem-tech/documentation/crowdfund-docs/old/post-crowdsale.md

 Once the Crowdfunding is completed some of the Contributors will be able to sell their TOTEM allocations according to the Release Calendar below.

-This largely depends on the final Multiplier Level that was acheived by the Contributors.
+This largely depends on the final Multiplier Level that was achieved by the Contributors.

 ### Post Crowdfunding Staggered Release Calendar